yumao-gu/MaastrichtAI-PSO/README.md

-# MaastrichtAI
+# MaastrichtAI-PSO
-assignments of Maastricht AI courses
+the PSO assignments of Maastricht AI course